gravitational/teleport-plugins/fluentd-forward/README.md

 ### Configure fluentd

 The plugin will send events to the fluentd instance using keys generated on the previous step.
+Put the following contents into `fluent.conf`:

 ```
 <source>